dawnmy/tsvkit/README.md

 - Add `-H/--no-header` when your data lacks a header row; selectors fall back to 1-based indices.
 - Commands are stream-friendly—pipe them freely to build larger workflows.
 - Use `-C/--comment-char`, `-E/--ignore-empty-row`, and `-I/--ignore-illegal-row` on any subcommand to control how input lines are filtered before processing.
+- `tsvkit join` parallelizes input loading; control the worker count with `-t/--threads` (defaults to the lesser of 8 and the available CPU cores).

 ---